SysKitTeam/docs-insights/get-to-know-insights/page-performance-screen.md

 First thing you need to do is:

 __Add New Page__
 1. While on __Page Performance tab, click Add New__.
-2. Select a farm for which you wish to add pages.
+2. Select a farm for which you wish to add pages (if you have more than one).
-3. Enter the pages you want to monitor, either one by one, or you can import them from a file.
+3. Enter the pages you wish to monitor, either one by one, or you can import them from a file.
 When importing from a file, separate the pages with a newline.
 4. Click __Import__ and the import check will start.
+    - When it comes to on-premises pages, we are using the service account you provided in the configuration wizard.
+So you need to make sure that the beforementioned account has necessary permissions.
-If you entered the page for which you do not have privileges - a pop up window will ask you to provide credentials that does.
-The same goes if you wish to monitor a __SharePoint Online site__.
-A popup window will ask you to provide the required credentials.
+    - When you wish to monitor a __SharePoint Online site__, a popup window will ask you to provide the required credentials.
 When prompted to remember the login make sure to click __yes__.
 The benefits are:
         - Credentials will be reused for all connections to the same tenant.
         - The credentials will be valid for more than 5 days.

 After adding all the pages you wish, they will be shown on the Page Performance dashboard.

 ## Page Performance Dashboard

-__The data shown here will be average__ - which is calculated for a period selected in a Data Range filter, by default - Last 24h.
+__The data shown here is average__ - which is calculated for a period selected in a Data Range filter, by default - Last 24h.
 If you wish to monitor certain metrics in order to receive alerts when said values exceed set thresholds, you need to set up the Alerts.
 For more information on how to do so - see [this article](#internal/how-to/manage-alerts#page-performance).

 When certain metric exceed the set threshold they will be colored red on the dashboard.
 If the metric is under the threshold it will be colored green.

 You can click on a page (entire row is clickable) and you will see detailed information about it - SharePoint Header Metrics and File Requests.